 If the servicer is unable to create an affordable payment with this streamlined program, it will further evaluate the borrower’s situation through a customized process.
 The key to success is the borrower’s ongoing cooperation and communication with the servicer.
 Borrowers shouldn’t fear working with servicers.
 They have dedicated personnel who are experienced in working with borrowers who are struggling with finances, but who are eager to keep their homes.The streamlined modification program complements existing loss mitigation programs.
 We expect that it could significantly increase the number of modifications completed.
 Borrowers who participate will be strongly encouraged to seek financial counseling through HUD-approved agencies – particularly, if the default is a result of being overextended or due to financial mismanagement.

 Finally, some good long term planning by government and industry to get struggling homeowners into mortgages that they can afford to pay.
-Home owners who have been keeping up with payments may complain about the special treatment for the “at-risk” group, but they need to realize that helping folks stay in their homes and continue repaying thier modified mortgages is critical to restoring the health of the financial system and economy.
-At it’s most basic the credit crisis was caused by actual and percieved default rates of so called distressed/sub-prime mortgages and the sooner we can bring some stability to home owners and their mortgages, the sooner we will be back on the road to recovery.
+Home owners who have been keeping up with payments may complain about the special treatment for the “at-risk” group, but they need to realize that helping folks stay in their homes and continue repaying their modified mortgages is critical to restoring the health of the financial system and economy.
+At it’s most basic the credit crisis was caused by actual and perceived default rates of so called distressed/sub-prime mortgages and the sooner we can bring some stability to home owners and their mortgages, the sooner we will be back on the road to recovery.